KurtGokhan/entitype/packages/entitype/README.md

 Entitype can be used in any javascript environment supporting ES6.

-__This is a work in process.
+__This is a work in progress.
 By now, only the querying is completed.
 If you are looking for a more mature project, try [TypeORM][typeorm-url]__

 ## Table of Contents